tino/pyFirmata/README.rst

 Installation
 ============

-1. Upload firmata
+Upload firmata
 -----------------

 Upload the standard firmata sketch into your Arduino with File -> Examples -> Firmata -> Standard Firmata.

-2. Install pyfirmata
+Install pyfirmata
 --------------------

 The preferred way to install is with pip_::

     pip3 install pyfirmata2

-You can also install from source with ``python setup.py install``.
+You can also install from source with ``python3 setup.py install``.
 You will need to have `setuptools`_ installed::

     git clone https://github.com/berndporr/pyFirmata2